1. The Beatles fandom is surprisingly forgiving toward its historic villains.

 The further back you go, the more broken up the Beatles become.
 Ironically, the Beatles weren’t broken up at the beginning of the universe, when all matter was overlayed in a single point.
 The Beatles existed in that point, as did all of their music and all of their fans and the bullets killed one of them and the cancer that killed a second.
 But then the point released its energy, and the tragic Beatles-less aeons began.

-To answer the answer to the question: God himself broke up the Beatles.
+To answer the question: God himself broke up the Beatles.
 He caused the fourteen billion years of creation and ensured that the Fab Four only existed in ten of them.

 3. What’s the greatest Beatles album?